Training Language Models to Explain Their Own Computations: Privileged Access Improves Explanations

-\paragraph{Trained explainers are effective.} For every feature type and metric, training Llama-3.1-8B to explain itself outperforms all of the baselines by a significant margin.
-It even outperforms the gold SAE labels when scored via the simulator, due to noise in the ground-truth feature labels themselves (see error analysis in~\Cref{app:error_analysis}).
+\textbf{Trained explainers are effective.} For every feature type and metric, training Llama-3.1-8B to explain itself outperforms all baselines by a significant margin.
+This even includes gold SAE labels due to noise in the ground-truth feature labels themselves (see error analysis in~\Cref{app:error_analysis}).

-\paragraph{For explainers, matching the subject matters more than parameter count.} Among all trained models, the Llama-3.1-8B and Llama-3-8B models consistently performed the best across all four evaluations, while the Llama-3.1-8B-Instruct model was consistently a few (3-5) points behind.
-Meanwhile, the Qwen3-8B and the randomly-initialized Llama-3.1-70B model consistently performed the worst across all four evaluations, sometimes even underperforming baselines on the out-of-distribution evaluations.
-In this case, with Llama-3.1-8B as the target model, a Llama-3.1-8B explainer is significantly better than Llama-3.1-70B, showing that matching the target model matters more than a 9x increase in parameter count in this case.

-\paragraph{Similar models are better explainers.} More generally, we observe that models closest in architecture and training regimen to Llama-3.1-8B perform the best, while models that deviate in one or both perform worse: Llama-3.1-8B and Llama-3-8B share architecture and deviate slightly in pre-training, while Llama-3.1-8B-Instruct has the same architecture but has an additional instruction-tuning step.
-Qwen3-8B and Llama-3.1-70B both deviate completely in either training regimen or architecture, with Qwen3-8B differing significantly in training (but having a similar architecture) and Llama-3.1-70B differing in architecture (but sharing similar pre-training regimen).

-\paragraph{Alignment between activations improves verbalization capability.} To formalize the observation above, one way of quantifying the privileged access hypothesis is to posit that activation similarity between the explainer and target model predicts explainer performance.
-To investigate this, we compare the explanation capabilities of Llama-3.1-70b with both \textit{pre-trained} projection and \textit{randomly initialized} projection as a proxy for maximally and minimally aligned activation, respectively, given the model.
-As reported in~\Cref{tab:feature_description_results}, we can recover a significant fraction of performance when we start training from the pre-trained projection, performing 15\% better on SAE explanations, 2.7 times better on real activations, and 1.7 times better on activation differences.
+\textbf{Alignment between activations improves verbalization capability.} Among all trained models, the Llama-3.1-8B and Llama-3-8B models consistently outperform Llama-3.1-8B-Instruct by a few points and significantly outperform Qwen3-8B and Llama-3.1-70B, despite Llama-3.1-70B's larger size.
+We posit that activation similarity between the explainer and target model predicts explainer performance.

+We confirm this correlation visually by plotting explainer-target activation similarity vs. explainer performance in ~\Cref{app:feature_explanations:alignment}. the explanation capabilities of Llama-3.1-70b with the \textit{pre-trained} projection and \textit{randomly initialized} projection serve as a proxy for maximally and minimally aligned activation, respectively, given the model.
+As reported in~\Cref{tab:feature_description_results}, we can recover a significant fraction of performance when we start training from the pre-trained projection, performing 14\% better on SAE explanations, 2.7 times better on real activations, and 1.7 times better on activation differences.
+We conclude that: \shadedsquare{ For feature descriptions, privileged access improves model explanations: models are better explained by fine-tuned versions of themselves than by other models. }
-Additionally, we quantify the activation similarity of (a subset of) models reported in~\Cref{tab:feature_description_results} with respect to the target model, and plot activation similarity vs. explainer performance.
-These plots can be found in~\Cref{app:feature_explanations:alignment}.
-Visually, they suggest that activation alignment is correlated with privileged access, in line with our findings above.